This article was updated on June 27th, 2023

 Blood in your dog’s urine may appear as blood clots or red to brown-tinged urine.
 Blood can also be present in microscopic amounts that are unable to be seen by the naked eye.
-Try to describe the appearance of your dog’s urine to your vet if you can, as well as any changes to their behavior such as straining to urinate or asking to go out to toilet more often.
-This can help your vet narrow down the possible causes.
+Blood in your dog’s pee can take many forms, including:

 Let’s start with the most common culprits.